Symbolic Simulator Operations¶

 and output values.
 The output values are parsed by collecting the symbolic

-.
-These values must be either logical
+expressions in output.
+These values must be either logical values,

-values, or cell arrays
+fixed precision int or uint values, or cell arrays containing only

-or uint
+logical, or int or uint values.

 To define sequential circuit, you should first define latch variables created by the latch function for representing the sequential input latches.
 There should be one output value for each input latch.